Anjani100/data-structures-and-algorithms/README.md

 * Count the number of nodes in a list.
 * Search for a number in the list.
 * Find the root n-th node in the list (in one scan).
+* Detect and remove a loop from the linked list.